-Have you ever considered turning the books on your shelf into a Christmas tree?
+Have you ever considered turning the books on the shelf into a Christmas tree?
 Or what about a wall hanging Christmas tree?
 Don’t let space or the headache of lugging a real tree to your apartment stand in your holiday decorating dreams!
 Use what you’ve got friend, even if that’s yard sticks, books, bottle caps, cardboard, or egg cartons!
 Here’s a list of 19 unique Christmas trees ideas that are sure to get your thinking outside of the box… or tree.